Drupal code sharing: Sprint 1 notes

 Croydon Council and partners have just completed the first sprint of the Discovery work they're conducting as part of an MHCLG Local Fund project, and here's what they've found so far.

-Our collaborative project is between Croydon, Brighton and Hove, Bracknell Forest, and Oxford City Councils, supported by Agile Collective and dxw digital.
-We are researching how we can help councils in the UK to co-develop and share open-source website code on Drupal.
+Croydon, Brighton and Hove, Bracknell Forest, and Oxford City Councils have joined forces to understand how councils co-develop and share open-source website code on Drupal.
+Here’s everything we’ve posted so far.

 What we’re thinking about